You haven’t tried tea until you’ve had loose leaf tea.

 Amazon doesn’t have too many high quality teas.
 If that’s what you’re looking for, you are usually better off with a dedicated tea vendor.
 There are some exceptions, though.
 Again, the individual tea pages on this site point some of those out.

 If you’re after lower quality tea, Amazon is a treasure trove.
 Silver Leaf probably offers better value overall, but Amazon has a much nicer and more user-friendly website and a much, much larger selection.

 I travel in Asia a lot, so I generally get my tea from local tea shops in Japan and China these days.
 When I am in Europe or the US, though, I end up using online tea shops.

 In the US, I tend to shop mostly from Art of Tea.
 In Europe, I end up using Teavivre for Chinese teas or Amazon.com for others, since Art of Tea only ship to the US and Canada.

-You really can’t go wrong with any of the tea stores listed on this page (except for Silver leaf, if you are looking for high quality tea), so what are you waiting for?
-Place a sample order and see what a difference high quality tea leaves can make.
+You really can’t go wrong with any of the tea stores listed on this page (except for California Tea House, if you are looking for high quality tea), so what are you waiting for?